New Items, Movies, Audiobooks and magazines- 2 weeks

 Children under 10 may only use internet computers with a responsible adult sitting with them.
 We do not filter the internet or monitor children using the computers.

 Meeting Rooms must be reserved ahead of time.
 Some groups have a standing reservation for some time slots.
 The conference rooms can be used by patrons if there is no reservation set.
 The library has priority of use of the rooms for their own programs, followed by Rensselaer residents, then the general public.
 The library does not charge fees for usage, but may ask for cleaning or repair fees if damage is found after a scheduled meeting.
+To reserve a meeting time, please call the library directly.

 The Rensselaer Public Library’s first rule is to treat others as you want to be treated.
 We want the library to be a safe, quiet place to be.
 Treat the staff with respect, we are here to help you.